ABOUT LAURIER'S CBT CERTIFICATE PROGRAM

 *CBT for Trauma also includes three monthly one-hour peer supervision sessions after the course ends.
 These peer supervision sessions are mandatory.

-Weekend Intensive Program: Class is held over six days from 9 a.m. to 4 p.m. in two sessions of three days each (Kitchener location).
-For the spring of 2021, these courses are being live streamed through Zoom.
+Weekend Intensive Program: Class is held over six days from 9 a.m. to 4 p.m. in two sessions of three days each (Kitchener location and remote options available).

 Summer Intensive: Class is held five consecutive days during the summer (Kitchener location).